SilverSpectre76/Create-Cobblemon-Balls-Vitamins-Neoforge-1.21.1/README.md

 - Every pokeball's recipes give only 2 balls instead of 4 because it's easy to obtain materials with **Create**.
 - Processing Apricorn with **Create** to craft base pokeball lids.
 - Sequenced assembly recipes to craft every pokeball's parts.
+- Mixing recipes for all EV-raising vitamins.
+- Crafting recipes for EV-raising feathers.

 ## Recipes